sk7725/Commandblocks/README.md

   //damages the tile 2 blocks to the north of the executor by 50.
   ```

-### /gamerule string:rulename boolean:state
+### /gamerule string:rulename (boolean|int:state)
-Sets the gamerule.
-Fails if no such gamerule exists.
+Sets the gamerule or gets the current gamerule.
+Fails if no such gamerule exists, or state is not specified and the current state of the gamerule is false or 0.
   - commandBlockOutput
     whether to log command failures in multiplayer chat.
   - commandBlockTitle
     whether to log command failures as a popup.
+  - setWave
+    sets current wave.
+For more gamerules, refer [here](https://github.com/Anuken/Mindustry/blob/master/core/src/mindustry/game/Rules.java).

 ### /fx(/particle) string:effect (pos:x pos:y) (string:color)
 Plays particle effects on the given position.
 Fails if coordinates are below 0.